SchulzLab/SNEEP/docs/gettingStarted.rst

   >chr2
   TTTGAGACCAT…

 For the provided examples in the following, please use genome version hg38.
-An already correctly formated file can for instance be downloaded from `here <https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/>`_ filename *hg38.fa.gz*.
+An already correctly formated file can, for instance, be downloaded from `here <https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/>`_ filename *hg38.fa.gz*.

-For human TF motifs we provide a file holding motif-specific scale parameters.
-This information is necessary to determine if a TF binding site is significantly affected by a SNP.
-Our modified Laplace distribution is dependent on two parameters: n, which is two times the length of the TF model and the scale parapmeter b, which needs to be estimated.
+For human TF motifs, we provide a file containing motif-specific scale parameters.
+This information is necessary to determine whether a TF binding site is significantly affected by a SNP.
+Our modified Laplace distribution is dependent on two parameters, n, which is two times the length of the TF model, and the scale parameter b, which needs to be estimated.
 For the motif set we provide within our GitHub repository, we also estimated the scale parameter b listed in necessaryInputFiles/estimatedScalesPerMotif_1.9.txt.
-In case a customized TF motif set is used for instance for different species than human, the scale parameters b needs to estimate.
-Therefore we provide a script XXX (TODO: provide more details here).
+When a customized TF motif set is used, for instance, for a different species than humans, the scale parameter b needs to be estimated.
+Therefore, we provide a script XXX (TODO: provide more details here).